camunda-community-hub/camunda-platform-7-osgi/README.md

 If you reference any `JavaDelegate`s or `ActivityBehavior`s from within your process defniition please take a look at Part 4

-#### BPMN-XML file

-If your OSGi runtime supports Apache Felix Fileinstall you can drop a single process definition in the directory watched by Fileinstall.
-It will be parsed and automatically transformed into an OSGi bundle.

 #### ProcessApplication API

 Like mentioned in the [User Guide](http://docs.camunda.org/latest/guides/user-guide/#process-applications) you can deploy the processes using the processes.xml.
 Alternatively you can do it manually inside your OSGiProcessApplication class in the createDeployment() method.